HenryLau7/henrylau7.github.io/index.md

 ## NEWS
+* [Sept 20, 2023] Our MICCAI paper was selected as candidate for MICCAI Best Paper and Youcn Scientist Award!
 * [Aug 17, 2023] This is the class <a href="https://fdu2023jk4.github.io/">homepage</a> of JK4, where I serve as the counselor.
 * [Aug 17, 2023] Our MICCAI paper was selected as oral presentation!
 * [May 25, 2023] A paper was accepted by **MICCAI2023** (<font color=red>Early Accepted</font> top 14% in total 2253 submissions).